User guide

 This library aims to be as clear and minimal as possible to make its maintenance easy, and the code readable and quick to understand.
 It should be easy to incorporate different components into one’s personal code, and not just use it as a black box.

-The idea of creating yet again a new ABX library comes from the realization that https://github.com/pola-rs/polars efficiently and easily solves the difficulties associated with creating triplets.
+The idea of creating yet again a new ABX library comes from the realization that the polars library efficiently and easily solves the difficulties associated with creating triplets.

 We can write the creation of the triplets as some “join” and “select” operations on dataframes, then some “filter” for subsampling.
 With polars, the full query is built lazily and then processed end-to-end.
 The backend will run several optimizations for us, and can even run on GPU.
 We don’t have to worry anymore about how to built the triplets in a clever manner.

-The computation of the distances is similar as https://github.com/zerospeech/libri-light-abx2.
+The computation of the distances is similar as what is done in Libri-Light and ZeroSpeech 2021.
 The distances functions have been modified to be more memory efficient by avoiding large broadcastings.
-The important change is that now the DTW is computed in a PyTorch C++ extension, with CPU (using OpenMP) and CUDA backends.
+The important change is that now the DTW is computed with a PyTorch C++ extension, with CPU (using OpenMP) and CUDA backends.
 The speedup is most noticeable on large cells, such as those obtained when running the Phoneme ABX without context conditions.